shadowmouse/ballistic_hawk/README.md

 This project can be downloaded and run directly from github.
 To do so please:

 1. Clone the repository.
+2. Run "bower install"
-2. Open index.html in your WebGL compatible browser of choice.
+3. Open index.html in your WebGL compatible browser of choice.

 In the demo you can pan and zoom using the mouse and scroll wheel.
 In the demo you should see a main body, a reference grid, and 2 nested orbiting bodies.
 You may need to zoom out to see the smaller bodies.